IAmNo1Special/textflowthon/docs/index.md

 See [usage_guide.md](usage_guide.md) for practical usage patterns, from basic to advanced.

 ## Integration Tips
-See [integration.md](integration.md) for integrating TextFlow with other libraries and tools.
+See [integration.md](integration.md) for integrating TextFlowThon with other libraries and tools.

 ## Advanced Usage
 See [advanced.md](advanced.md) for advanced patterns and power user tips.

 ## Contributing
-See [contributing.md](contributing.md) if you want to help improve TextFlow!
+See [contributing.md](contributing.md) if you want to help improve TextFlowThon!

 ---